📅 Post Updated: February 14, 2026

 🚀 What Comet Actually Does (Not the Marketing BS)

 Comet is Perplexity’s AI-powered web browser that launched in July 2025, built on Chromium (the same tech behind Chrome).
 Think of it as Chrome plus Perplexity plus an AI assistant that can actually take actions for you.
+As of early 2026, it has crossed 10 million users and is available on Windows, Mac, Linux, and Android.

 Here’s what makes Comet different from slapping ChatGPT into a Chrome sidebar: The AI assistant can see your tabs, interact with websites, draft emails based on calendar events, and navigate pages on your behalf.
-This is what the industry calls “agentic browsing”—the browser doesn’t just answer questions, it does things.
+This is what the industry calls “agentic browsing” — the browser doesn’t just answer questions, it does things.

 Real example from our testing: I told Comet to “find the three cheapest flights to Tokyo in November and compare them.”
 It opened multiple airline tabs, parsed pricing across dates, created a comparison, and flagged hidden fees.
 Total time: 2 minutes.
 Doing this manually: 20-30 minutes.

-🔍 REALITY CHECK
+🔎 REALITY CHECK

 Marketing Claims: “Browse at the speed of thought” and “transforms entire browsing sessions into single interactions”